Integration

 - When the secret has been generated, it will not be activated immediately.
 You can activate it by clicking on the

-button. - If you are not in the position to activate the secret immediately, you can activate it later by clicking on the
+Activate nowbutton. - If you are not in the position to activate the secret immediately, you can activate it later by clicking on the

-button.
+Activate laterbutton.
 This is useful if you cannot redeploy your application immediately.

-button on the bottom of the page.
+If you choose to activate the secret later, you can activate it by clicking on the Activate secret button on the bottom of the page.
 You will be asked to enter the generated secret to activate it.

 - Once the secret is activated, any old secrets will be invalidated and cannot be used anymore.
 You can only have one active secret at a time.
 Any application using the old secret will stop working.